insure logo

 Why should seniors get life insurance?

 Usually, life insurance is used as income replacement.
-For seniors, this may mean compensating for Social Security benefits or continuing to provide income for a surviving partner after pension payouts stop.
+For seniors, this may mean compensating for Social Security benefits or providing income for a surviving partner after pension payouts stop.

 Seniors may also want to use the money to create an education trust for their grandchildren.